Lekuruu/go-raknet/README.md

 > [!NOTE]
 > This is a fork of sandertv's raknet implementation, with some small modifications
-> to fit my needs.
+> to fit our needs.
 Please don't use this, unless you know what you are doing!

 go-raknet is a library that implements a basic version of the RakNet protocol, which is used for Minecraft (Bedrock Edition).
 It implements Unreliable, Reliable and